Graduation Checklist for Undergraduate Students

 - Earn the number of units required for your degree, a minimum of 120 units

 For details regarding your particular major, refer to your Academic Requirements Report or to the University Catalog for the academic year in which you were admitted to your degree program.
+Be aware that in accordance with Title 5, all CSU baccalaureate degree programs require a 120-unit minimum.

 - Earn a Minimum of 30 Units in Residence